NBIA07002U Molecular Cell Biology

 BSc Programme in Biology

 A series of Group Discussions (no lectures) in which prepared material is treated and discussed, and three weeks of laboratory exercises where a range of experimental techniques is carried out and concepts taught.
 In the theoretical part of the course as well as in the experimental part, the main emphasis is on the parts of molecular cell biology that deals with gene expression, signaling, and regulation of cell growth, with examples referring to the molecular mechanisms and signaling in growth and cancer.
+The textbook is only used as reference – we will not go through it.
 The final evaluation focuses on understanding experimental detail and interpretation of experimental data rather than on recitation of facts.

 The main goal of the course is for the student to develop an